franciscorafart/learning-notes/javascript/graphql/GraphQL.md

 GraphQL is a query language, there's no relation to Graph DBs, it can be implemented with any type of database.

 ## Apollo
-Suite of tools for running and querying GrphQL servers.
+Suite of tools for running and querying GrphQL servers: Mainly GraphQL server and GraphQL Client (Also Engine)

 ### Apollo server